lil-dims/lil-dims/README.md

-- 👋 Hi, I’m James Kamau, a junior student developer @ Gearbox academy!
+- 👋 Hi, I’m James Kamau, a student developer @ Gearbox academy!
 - 👀 I’m interested in electrical design and fabrication of PCBs
 - 🌱 I’m currently learning how to design a schematic diagram of an arduino board, so as to develop one from scratch.
 - I hope to learn more about microcontrollers while working on this project..